 We are delighted to be reopening our doors on May 28th after over 14 months of closure over the last year and a half.

-We will be operating under reduced capacity with opening days Friday to Monday and opening times are now 10am to 7pm with last admission at 6pm.
+We are currently operating under reduced capacity.
+Opening days for the summer holidays are Monday to Sunday and opening times are now 10am to 7pm with last admission at 6pm.
 Masks are mandatory and we will have 2m social distancing in place.

 Tickets are available now and we look forward to welcoming you all back.